newfound8ion/developer/docs/getting-started/creating-watts/register-activation-function.md

 ```

 - `_wattType`: Specifies the type of WATT.
 This is an enum `WattType` which can have values representing different types of WATTs or Neural Tokens.
 - `_multiplier`: A numerical value that acts as a multiplier.
-  - `_contextId`: A unique identifier for the activation function's context.
 - `_context`: A descriptive string about the activation function.
 - `_addrss`: The ENS or Ethereum address associated with this activation function.
 - `_weightInWatt`: Specifies the amount of WATTs or the weight associated with the activation function.

 4. **Receive Activation Function ID**: Upon successful registration, the function will return a unique ID for the registered activation function.
 Store this ID for future references, as it will be crucial for subsequent steps like activation or querying.